unicodedata — Banco de dados de Unicode

 For each character, there are two normal forms: normal form C and normal form D. Normal form D (NFD) is also known as canonical decomposition, and translates each character into its decomposed form.
 Normal form C (NFC) first applies a canonical decomposition, then composes pre-combined characters again.

-The normal form KD (NFKD) will apply the compatibility decomposition, i.e. replace all compatibility characters with their equivalents.
+The normal form KD (NFKD) will apply the compatibility decomposition, that is, replace all compatibility characters with their equivalents.
 The normal form KC (NFKC) first applies the compatibility decomposition, followed by the canonical composition.

 Even if two unicode strings are normalized and look the same to a human reader, if one has combining characters and the other doesn’t, they may not compare equal.